-Tawas Area Schools' responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-We did not audit Tawas Area Schools' responses and, accordingly, we express no opinion on them.
+Tawas Area Schools' response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
+We did not audit Tawas Area Schools' response and, accordingly, we express no opinion on it.

 This report is intended solely for the information and use of management, the Board of Education, others within the entity, the Michigan Department of Education, federal awarding agencies, and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.